 - Received the “Lincoln Leadership” Award from the Newstead Republican Committee in 2012

-- Appointed member of the Erie County Industrial Development Agency; appointed member of the Visit Buffalo Niagara Advisory Board; member of the Erie County Fire Advisory Board; and a member of the Central Police Services Advisory Board
+- Appointed member of the Visit Buffalo Niagara Advisory Board; member of the Erie County Fire Advisory Board; and a member of the Central Police Services Advisory Board

 Ed is Vice President at VARO Technologies and has worked in the energy industry for the past 27 years.
 Over that period of time, he has worked for a vast array of businesses from small family-owned businesses to a Fortune 100 company.